cs194-126/lab2/README.md

 14. Tape one side of board.
-  If you put too much tape, the board will be **very** difficult to remove when the milling is done, but if you put too little tape A recommended amount is typically a few strips, or using four squares in the corners will work for small boards.
+  If you put too much tape, the board will be **very** difficult to remove when the milling is done, but if you put too little tape the board may move around which may damage both your board and the tool.
+  A recommended amount is typically a few strips along the length of the board.
+  Alternatively, using four squares in the corners will work for small boards.

 15. Attach board to bottom left side of bracket.